oskar-gm/cl-code-visualizer/README.md

 **How to use:**
 1. Download the `.zip` file from [Releases](https://github.com/oskar-gm/cl-code-visualizer/releases)
 2. In Claude.ai, go to **Settings > Capabilities > Skills** and upload the `.zip`
-3. Add the skill to your project or send it to Claude in a conversation
-4. Ask Claude: "Convert my chat.json to HTML" or "Visualize this conversation"
+3. In any conversation, ask Claude: "Convert my Claude Code chat to HTML" or "Visualize my conversation log"
-5. Send your JSONL chat file (see [Claude Code File Locations](#-claude-code-file-locations) below)
+4. Send your JSONL chat file (see [Claude Code File Locations](#-claude-code-file-locations) below)

 ### 📁 File Structure